Regaez/moodle-local_moodec/readme.md

 1. **Simple products** have a single price, course enrolment duration and group.
 2. **Variable products** can be configured to have up to 5 tiers.
 You can specify a name, price, enrolment duration and group for each tier.

+### Course Enrolment Method settings

+You will also need to ensure that the **Moodec enrolment method** is enabled for the course, with the settings configured appropriately.

 #### Course description and image

 The course description is inherited from Moodle's default course summary field, which can be found in *Course administration > Edit settings*.
 The product image is also pulled from the default course summary files section in the same settings page.

 You can also add additional product information, under the *More settings* section when editing the course's product settings.

+## Issues

+As this is still work in progress, there are some known issues.
+However, feel free to report any you bugs you find.

+**NOTE:** it is recommended to only use this plugin in a test environment.